-In addition to its core modelling and simulation business, the Company has continued to develop its technology for use in the field of personalised medicine.
-The term "personalised medicine" is used in many ways but is most often associated with the use of genetic markers in the selection of drugs to treat a particular group of patients.
-Physiomics' approach has been to use its expertise in interpreting pre-clinical and clinical cancer data to help predict when to treat patients and with what dose of drug.
+In addition to its consultancy service business, the Company has continued to develop its technology for use in the field of personalised medicine.
+Physiomics' approach is to apply its technology and expertise in interpreting preclinical and clinical cancer data to help predict when to treat patients and with what dose of drug.
 This approach relies on advanced analytical techniques, many of which (such as machine learning and neural networks) are in the field of artificial intelligence (AI).
-To date this work has been funded by two Innovate UK Grants and one NIHR grant and has not drawn materially on shareholder funds.
-The Company completed its observational "PARTNER" study at Portsmouth University Hospitals NHS Trust which validated the ability of the tool to predict levels of neutropenia.
-Although this was felt to be of interest by clinicians, it was determined that the tools use to guide the use of the expensive biological drug GCSF (used to counteract neutropenia) might have a higher commercial value and the Company is currently actively exploring ways to further develop its tool to facilitate this.

-During the year, the Company's US partner DoseMeRx announced that it had been divested by its owner Tabula Rasa Healthcare (TRHC) and acquired by a private equity company.
-Since then, the Company has re-established contact with DoseMeRx and discussions are ongoing around how the Company's tool might be used in the US.
+To date this work has been funded by three Innovate UK grants and one NIHR grant and has not drawn materially on shareholder funds.
+The Company completed its observational "PARTNER" study at Portsmouth University Hospitals NHS Trust which validated the ability of the software to predict levels of neutropenia.
+Although this was felt to be of interest by clinicians, it was determined that the software's use to guide the use of the expensive biological drug GCSF (used to counteract neutropenia) might have a higher commercial value.
+Funded through the latest Innovate UK grant award announced in November 2023, the Company has kicked off project (PREDICT-ONC) in partnership with UK based start-up Beyond Blood Diagnostics and Blackpool Teaching Hospital NHS Foundation Trust to generate data that will help further validate the software's use to guide dosing of GCSF.
+The project, which is due to run until October 2025, will leverage Beyond Blood Diagnostics' miniature device that allows blood count measurement in community and primary care settings.

-In addition to this partnership, the Company also entered into a collaboration with UK based startup Beyond Blood Diagnostics which is developing a miniature device to measure blood counts including white cell levels which are required to calibrate our tool for individual patients.
-Feedback from clinicians suggests that enabling patients to undergo these diagnostic tests in a primary care or home setting would facilitate use of our tool and as such we are actively exploring opportunities to work with Beyond Blood.
+During the year, the Company re-engaged with its US partner DoseMe and entered an agreement to implement its personalised medicine software onto their newly updated platform.
+Once implemented, the software will be initially made available to a selection of DoseMe's clients for research purposes only, with an objective of adding paid for functionality later.